Nishant732003/Git-Basic-Commands/README.txt

  15.
  if we want to avoid opening a text editor like vim/nano to add commit message you can use the following command 'git commit -m "First commit"'

+ 16.git remote -> list down all the remote connection names

+ 17.
+ Remote Connection-> it helps you to link two gitrepos for uploading and  downloading changes from each otherwise

+ 18. git remote add <name of remote > <link of remote> :this command helps us to add a new link to the remote repo and give a name to it
+  19 `git remote rm <name of remote>: This command delete the remote connection.

+  20. git remote rename<oldname><newName>: rename the remote  connection Note :The name of remote connection is always used to establish communication between the repository